 3. Sweet Potato Balls

-If you’re over plain-old pureed sweet potatoes, wrap a sweet potato in a damp paper towel, and steam it in the microwave on the potato setting.
-It will be hot, so wait 3-5 minutes before touching.
+If you’re over plain-old pureed sweet potatoes, which often appear in baby food recipes, wrap a sweet potato in a damp paper towel, and steam it in the microwave on the potato setting.
+It will be hot, so wait 3-5 minutes before touching it.
 Slice open the potato and put the insides in a bowl.
 Stir in a little cinnamon and stevia or syrup.

 Grab 1 Tbsp and roll it into a bite-sized ball.
 Repeat with the remaining mixture.